copperdogma/ai-feed-consolidator9/scratchpad.md

 - Created a real Firebase project with proper credentials

 ## Decisions Made
+- Split Story 001.1 into two parts:
+  - Core authentication (Story 001.1) - now marked as DONE
+  - User profile management (New Story 002.1) - depends on database schema
+- This separation clarifies the technical dependencies and creates a cleaner project flow
+- Core authentication doesn't require database schema and is independently functional
+- User profile management logically depends on having a database schema in place first
 - Simplified the authentication to use only Google sign-in for better user experience
 - Enhanced the home page with a header, app name, and dedicated logout button
 - Added personalized welcome message showing the user's name from their Google account